akramhammam5/LibraryManagementSystem/README.md

 # LibraryManagementSystem

 This is V1.0 of our Basic LibraryManagementSystem project using JAVA.
-The version is not going to be special it is just a Basic System without any GUI.
+This version is not going to be special it is just a Basic System without any GUI.
 We will always keep the project updated with more advanced functions and UI.
 The project is still under development.